Could you please derive the ideal gas law using calculus?

 Prof. DeMarco is the recipient of an NSF CAREER award, ONR Young Investigator award, and a Sloan Foundation Fellowship.

 Prof. DeMarco currently serves on the DAMOP Executive Committee, the review panel for NRC postdoctoral fellowships, the APS March Meeting and DAMOP program committee, and the APS DAMOP Thesis Prize committee.
 He currently serves on the APS Davisson-Germer Prize Committee, the National Academy of Science's Committee on Atomic, Molecular, and Optical Physics (CAMOS), and the NASA Fundamental Science Standing Review Board.
 Prof. DeMarco is also in the 2016-2018 class of the Defense Sciences Study Group.

 Prof. DeMarco's research program at the University of Illinois focuses on solving outstanding problems in condensed matter physics using ultra-cold atoms trapped in an optical lattice.
 This approach, of using one quantum system to emaluate another, is known as quantum simulation and was first proposed as a potentially revolutionary technique by Richard Feynmann.
-Current research problems being tackled by his team include the properties of the disordered Bose-Hubbard model, thermometry in strongly correlated lattice systems, and thermopower in the Hubbard model.
+Current research problems being tackled by his team include the properties of the disordered Bose- and Fermi-Hubbard models, thermometry and cooling in strongly correlated lattice systems, and unique states of matter in spin-dependent optical lattices.
 DeMarco's group was the first identify the cross-over between quantum tunneling and thermal activation of phase slips in an optical lattice (published in Nature) and the first to realize 3D Anderson localization of matter (published in Science), and the first to observe many-body localization.
-His group was also the first to trap atoms in a disordered optical lattice in a regime described by the disordered Bose-Hubbard model.
+His group was also the first to trap atoms in a disordered optical lattice in a regime described by the disordered Bose-Hubbard and disordered Fermi-Hubabrd model.

 329 Loomis Laboratory